Installation & basic setup

 If you’re using the password protection provided by WooCommerce Private Store then you can add a login form to any page or widget.
 Customers will use the login form to enter their password and unlock your store.
 Once a customer has unlocked the private store, they will be able to view all the WooCommerce content including menu links to the main Shop page, product categories, product widgets etc.

 Note: If you’re ticked the Logged In Users option on the settings page, then you don’t need to use the built-in password protection.
 Instead, the store will automatically unlock whenever a customer logs into their WordPress user account on your website.
-If you’re using this option, you can use the built-in WordPress login form or another login plugin such as Theme My Login.
-(But not the main WooCommerce account page, as this is hidden by our plugin!)
+If you’re using this option, you can use the built-in WordPress login form (at /wp-login.php), the WooCommerce Account page (which shows a register/login form for logged out users), or another login plugin such as Theme My Login.

 If you don’t want to set up the plugin yourself, the one of Codeable’s WordPress experts will be happy to do it for you.
 They can install and set up WooCommerce Private Store to meet your exact requirements.

 To book the plugin setup service, simply click the ‘Get Started’ link above and enter your information.
 The price and project description have been pre-filled for you.
 You should read through the description and add information about the type of protection you require for your private store.
 You can then submit the project, and a Codeable expert will contact you soon.

 The WooCommerce Private Store plugin is designed to hide your entire WooCommerce store.
 If you just want to protect parts of your online shop while leaving other areas of your store public, you might be better off with our WooCommerce Protected Categories plugin instead.